-Germany cruise to 6-0 win against Morocco
+Popp double helps Germany thrash debutants Morocco

-Women's World Cup 2023: Germany's Alexandra Popp scores twice to see off debutants Morocco
+Women's World Cup 2023: Germany v Morocco - Alexandra Popp scores twice to see off debutants

 There was an error